 All the required elements to enable thermosyphoning are here: water jacket being heated by fire, hot water cylinder acting as storage vessel well above, flow and return line pipes communicating in a circuit between.

 This is a completely passive system with no pumps of any kind required to make this process happen.
 This is possible thanks to the fact that the hot water cylinder is located above the water jacket, and the flow line pipe is constantly sloping upwards.
 The greater the height difference and the steeper this flow line, the more positive the circulation.
-In this example, good circulation is further aided by the presence of an internal riser pipe inside the cylinder, carrying the heated water up at least 2/3rds the height of the cylinder (less desirable, but also less common these days, would be the flow line directly entering up into the side of the cylinder).
+In this example, good circulation is further aided by the presence of an internal riser pipe inside the cylinder, carrying the heated water up at least 2/3rds the height of the cylinder (less desirable, and now very uncommon, would be the flow line directly entering up into the side of the cylinder).

 If your plumber is already talking about the need for a circulating pump at this point, stop.
-You do not want a circulating pump pushing water between your water jacket and your hot water cylinder – you want it to thermosyphon.
-Natural circulation through passive thermosyphoning happens at a fluctuating rate that is perfectly matched to the stage of your fire: it circulates more slowly when the fire is getting established or dying down and speeds up when the fire is hotter.
+You do not want an active system, with a circulating pump pushing water between your water jacket and your hot water cylinder – you want it to thermosyphon.
+Natural circulation through passive thermosiphoning happens at a fluctuating rate that is perfectly matched to the stage of your fire: it circulates more slowly when the fire is getting established or dying down and speeds up when the fire is hotter.
 A circulating pump can (at best!) only ever approximate this.
-Set too aggressively, and a circulating pump can be cycling more cold water through the firebox than you want during the startup phase of your fire – excessively cooling things at a time when what you’re wanting is to be establishing good hot combustion temperatures in the thermal mass of the stove.
+Set too aggressively, and a circulating pump can be cycling more cold water through the firebox than you want during the startup phase of your fire – excessively cooling things and collapsing combustion temperatures at a time when what you’re wanting is to be establishing good thermal mass in the firebox for efficient combustion.
 Set too languidly, and a circulating pump will push water too slowly in the hotter stages of a fire, allowing the water in the jacket to overheat, or even boil.
 A circulating pump could do both – fire temperatures fluctuate, so a pump trying to take the middle road in order to average out the rate of flow is liable to do a poor job at both ends.
-You have no such concerns with a system that has been correctly set up to passively thermosyphon – the heat of the fire drives the rate of circulation, so flow rates always match what your fire is doing.
+You have no such concerns with a system that has been correctly set up to passively thermosiphon – the heat of the fire drives the rate of circulation, so flow rates always match what your fire is doing.

 Back to our basic system!

 You are heating water which is getting stored in your hot water cylinder, and you’re drawing this heated water off the upper part of the cylinder any time you turn on a hot water tap (faucet) throughout your home.
-This leaves out the indicated domestic hot water line, and everything ‘downstream’ of this just follows standard plumbing, irrespective of how the water has been heated (excepting the already-mentioned need for temperature-reducing valves to regulate the water down to safe temperatures, due to our dealing with an uncontrolled heat source).
+This leaves out the indicated domestic hot water line, and everything ‘downstream’ of this just follows standard household plumbing, irrespective of how the water has been heated (excepting the already-mentioned need for temperature-reducing valves to regulate the water down to safe temperatures, due to our dealing with an uncontrolled heat source and potentially scalding temperatures).

 Whenever you open a tap to draw off hot water, cold water enters in (cold supply) at the base of the cylinder to replace the volume you just drew off.
 This main supply line is at full pressure (‘mains pressure’): coming either direct from your street in town-supply situations, or from a header tank or a water pump/pressure tank.
 Because we are running a low pressure system here, this cold water has to come through a pressure-reducing valve (normally called an ‘Ajax valve‘ here in NZ) which reduces the pressure of the incoming water down to match the system.